-Contact Stuckle and Associates, PLLC for a consultation if you are being investigated by the Child Protective Services in the Dallas / Fort Worth Metroplex, including the areas of Plano, Frisco, McKinney, Allen, Carrollton, Richardson, Garland, Irving, Grand Prairie, Mesquite, Denton, Lewisville, and Arlington.
+Contact Stuckle & Associates for a consultation if you are being investigated by the Child Protective Services in the Dallas / Fort Worth Metroplex, including the areas of Plano, Frisco, McKinney, Allen, Carrollton, Richardson, Garland, Irving, Grand Prairie, Mesquite, Denton, Lewisville, and Arlington.

-The attorneys of Stuckle and Associates, PLLC are experienced in defending cases involving the Texas Department of Family and Protective services.
+The attorneys of Stuckle & Associates are experienced in defending cases involving the Texas Department of Family and Protective services.
 They focus their legal practice on cases involving children and complex, emotionally charged situations, including those of false or exaggerated charges.
 Call 972-423-4405 and learn how we can help you through this difficult time.

 Texas Child Protective Services Information Center